Kimxbzheng/CaT/README.md

 python -m ipykernel install --user --name=scCaT --display-name scCaT
 ```

-6.Run the './code/trainCaT.ipynb' file to review the code.
+6.Use jupyter notebook and run './code/trainCaT.ipynb' to review the code.
 Other ipynb files can be found by name to understand the corresponding experiments

 ## Data PreProcessing